Ikromov247/bump_version/README.md

   files: # list of files to update
     - setup.py
     - README.md
+  force: false # Set to true to force version change when current version is a git tag
 ```

 In cli, pass the path to config file as an argument: